top of page

 Appointments

 Appointments can occur in our clinic spaces, in your home or virtually.
-A travel surcharge may be added for locations outside of the South Frontenac, Kingston, & Peterborough areas.
+A travel surcharge may be added for locations outside of the South Frontenac & Kingston areas.
 Upon booking an appointment, you will be asked to fill out an intake form to give us some detail about the nature of your concerns.
 Children are welcome to be present during maternal health appointment.

 First Session